Get Started

 Step 1.
 Sign Up for an API Key

-To use the Blockdaemon Staking API, you need to sign up for an API key.
+To use the Blockdaemon Staking API, you must sign up for an API key.
 To do this, visit the Blockdaemon website and create an account.

 Once you have an account, you can access your API key from the dashboard.